-As an employee of West Lancashire Borough Council, you will be able to become a member of CSSC Sports and Leisure at a cost of £4.25 per month, which can be deducted directly from your salary.
+As an employee of West Lancashire Borough Council, you will be able to become a member of CSSC Sports and Leisure at a minimal monthly cost, which can be deducted directly from your salary.
 As a member you will benefit from:

 - A huge range of events and activities for all abilities at local, regional, national and even international level organised by CSSC.
-Activities range from football, netball, tennis, rounders, angling, surf camps, sailing, and hill walking to tenpin bowling, shopping days, theatre trips, cinema discounts and cookery schools, to name a few. - Shopping with CSSC through the My Savings+ discount scheme and CSSC's online shop with access to hundreds of local and national offers, family days out, dining, and gym membership - the discounts are endless. - Subsidisation in certain non-CSSC events and coaching, umpiring or refereeing training costs towards accredited sport training. - Free entry to English Heritage sites included in the programme for yourself, one other adult and accompanying children (max 6) with your CSSC card. - Free entry to Cadw sites for yourself, one other adult and accompanying children under 16 (max 3) with your CSSC card. - Vouchers from CSSC's website to exchange for tickets to gain free entry into some Historic Royal Palaces (present together with CSSC membership card and photo ID).
+Activities range from football, netball, tennis, rounders, angling, surf camps, sailing, and hill walking to tenpin bowling, shopping days, theatre trips, cinema discounts and cookery schools, to name a few. - Shopping with CSSC through the My Savings+ discount scheme and CSSC's online shop with access to hundreds of local and national offers, family days out, dining, and gym membership the discounts are endless. - Subsidisation in certain non-CSSC events and coaching, umpiring or refereeing training costs towards accredited sport training. - Vouchers from CSSC's website to exchange for tickets to gain free entry into some Historic Royal Palaces (present together with CSSC membership card and photo ID).